yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 # Protocol Flow

 This section presents the protocol flow.
-For completeness, we include the ACME profile proposed in this document as well as the extended ACME protocol described in {{!RFC8739}}.
+For completeness, we include the ACME profile proposed in this document as well as the ACME STAR protocol described in {{!RFC8739}}.

 ## Preconditions